We talk to one of Techno’s most prolific producers and unsung heroes

 “This one came under the name B.C. – a track I made with Robert Leiner aka ‘The Source Experience’, One of Sweden’s first techno producers.
 It’s a cool combination of electro and techno in one track.”

 “Another Alias ‘Man Made’, this was my 2nd release on Derrick May’s Fragile Label.
-It has a cool Detroit type mood to it with Soulful keys and steady Laid back tempo.”
+It has a cool Detroit type mood to it with Soulful keys and a steady Laid back tempo.”

 “This was my contribution to ‘The 4th Sign’ which me and Cj Bolland made back in the 90-93 period which finally got re-released on Drumcode in September last year.
 We made a lot of music together back then, most of it didn’t even see the light of day until now – WATCH THS SPACE!”